Rosamond Lehmann

 Rosamond Nina Lehmann CBE (3 February 1901 – 12 March 1990) was an English novelist and translator.
-Her first novel, Dusty Answer (1927), was a succès de scandale; she subsequently became established in the literary world and intimate with members of the Bloomsbury set.
+Her first novel, Dusty Answer (1927), was a succès de scandale; she subsequently became established in the literary world, and intimate with members of the Bloomsbury set.
 Her novel The Ballad and the Source received particular critical acclaim.

 Early life

-Rosamond Lehmann was born in Bourne End, Buckinghamshire, the second of four children to Rudolph Chambers Lehmann (1856–1929) and his American wife, Alice Mary Davis (1873–1956), from New England.
-Rosamond's father was a Liberal MP from 1906-1910, founder of Granta magazine and editor of the Daily News.
+Rosamond Lehmann was born in Bourne End, Buckinghamshire, the second of four children of Rudolph Chambers Lehmann (1856–1929) and his American wife, Alice Mary Davis (1873–1956), from New England.
+Rosamond's father was a Liberal MP from 1906 to 1910, and founder of Granta magazine and editor of the Daily News.
 Because of this, Rosamond grew up in an affluent, well-educated, and well-known family; the American playwright Owen Davis was Rosamond's cousin, and her great-grandfather Robert Chambers founded Chambers Dictionary.
 Her great-uncle was the artist Rudolf Lehmann.

-Lehmann was the second oldest of four children.
-Her two younger siblings were born in 1903 and 1907 respectively.
-Her younger sister would become the actress Beatrix Lehmann (1903–1979).
-Her younger brother, John Lehmann (1907–1989) would become the writer and publisher.
+Lehmann's older sister Helen was born in 1899, and her two younger siblings were born in 1903 and 1907 respectively.
+Her younger sister Beatrix (1903–1979) became an actress; her younger brother, John (1907–1987), a writer and publisher.
 Purportedly, Rosamond's father favoured Beatrix and her mother favoured John, leaving Rosamond feeling neglected.
 Because of this, supposedly, she turned to writing.

-By 1911, Lehmann was being educated at home by the family's live-in "Childrens Government", Maria Jacquemin.
+By 1911, Lehmann was being educated at home by the family's governess, Maria Jacquemin.
 Also in the home lived the family's eight servants.
 Rosamond's mother also instilled feminist ideals into her children.

 In 1919 Lehmann won a scholarship to Girton College, Cambridge.
 She graduated with second-class degrees in both English Literature (1921) and Modern and Medieval Languages (1922).
-There, she also met her first husband, Walter Leslie Runciman (later 2nd Viscount Runciman of Doxford).
+There, she also met her first husband, Leslie Runciman (later 2nd Viscount Runciman of Doxford).
 They married in December 1923, and the couple went to live in Newcastle upon Tyne.
 It was an unhappy marriage: "He [Runciman] panicked when [Lehmann] became pregnant and insisted on an abortion, after which he praised her for being once again "all clean and clear inside".
 The two separated in 1927 and were officially divorced later that year.